For any enquiries, please email missions@cathedral.org.sg

 Missions to the disadvantaged and marginalised in Batam

-289 FOTM was started in late 2009 by the then Dean of St Andrew’s Cathedral to help the poor and needy seen through the earlier medical missions to Batam.
-Over the years, various efforts to help the community include food pack distributions, children’s programmes and home visitations, and a clean water project in the villages.
-The team also worked with the SAC “Bridge of Faith” worship team in 2010 in Dapur Duabelas village in a microfinancing project to empower them to make their own living.
+289 FOTM started in late 2009 by the then Dean of St Andrew’s Cathedral to help the poor and needy seen through the earlier medical missions to Batam.
+Over the years, various efforts to help the community include food pack distributions, children’s programmes, home visitations, and a clean water project in the villages.
+The team also worked with SAC “Bridge of Faith” worship team in 2010 in Dapur Duabelas village in a microfinancing project to empower them to make their own living.

 View prayer card